All Episodes

 Yeah, exactly.

-So I'm I'm against anybody you any scientist who uses the word proofs or follow the science, really doesn't have any idea how science fucking works.
+So I'm against anybody, any scientist uses the word proofs or follow the science really doesn't have any idea how science fucking works.

 And this coming from someone with a bachelor's degree and a shitty one at that.

-So, you know, I'm I'm gonna say, you know, for for keto, going back to keto, I like it for a large segment of the population.
+So, you know, I'm going to say, you know, for keto, going back to keto, I like it for a large segment of the population.

-However, I do not feel that uh most people can adhere to it.
+However, I do not feel that most people can adhere to it.

-For fuck's sakes, we're over 70% obese uh overweight in this country.
+For fuck's sakes, we're over 70% obese, overweight in this country.

-So if we can't put the twinkie down, we're definitely not gonna be able to put the fucking, we're not gonna be able to put the carbohydrate down.
+So if we can't put the Twinkie down, we're definitely not going to be able to put the fucking, we're not going to be able to put the carbohydrate down.

-So, like I mentioned earlier, I'm a uh type A hemophiliac, so my blood doesn't clot.
+So like I mentioned earlier, I'm a type A hemophiliac, so my blood doesn't clot.

-So keto's appealing to me because I can't really exercise to lose weight.
+So keto is appealing to me because I can't really exercise to lose weight.

-So if I get chubby, I just cut all the carbs and the flight falls right off.
+So if I get chubby, I just cut all the carbs and the flood falls right off.

 Yeah, absolutely.